Strengthening the outer thigh muscles is essential in creating a balanced fitness routine.

 7. Glute Bridge Hip Abduction

-This variation of glute bridges requires a resistance band.
+This variation in glute bridges requires a resistance band.

 - Place the band around the thighs, right above the knees.